 The five permanent members of the 15-seat Security Council have veto power that can block any resolution.

-Despite mounting human and material losses and growing international isolation, Russian President Vladimir Putin has shown no readiness to change tactics.
+Despite mounting human and material losses and growing international isolation, Russian President Vladimir Putin has showed no readiness to change tactics.

 He said that Moscow was ready to negotiate and appeared unfazed when asked about a new air defence system the United States will deliver to Ukraine.